google-github-actions/run-gemini-cli/README.md

 ## Contributing

 Contributions are welcome!
-Check out our [**Contributing Guide**](./CONTRIBUTING.md) for more details on how to get started.
+Check out the Gemini CLI [**Contributing Guide**](./CONTRIBUTING.md) for more details on how to get started.